 The best thing you can do when pricing your home is to look at the prices of other homes in the area and price accordingly.
 According to Gutting’s experience, if you list the home according to market value, you’ll create a bidding war and will likely receive an offer that’s at, close to, or even higher than the price the home is listed for.

 When you’re selling a home, appearance is everything.

 There are two scenarios in which a home is viewed in: vacant and non-vacant.
 Gutting stressed that in both scenarios, appealing to people’s emotions is crucial.
 To do this, he recommends making 5 specific updates to your house:

 - Update appliances if you can afford it

 - Hire a landscaper and get the yard in line

-These five pieces, along with decluttering and depersonalizing, drive sales because they give your house a “brand new” look and feel.
+These five tasks, along with decluttering and depersonalizing, drive sales because they give your house a “brand new” look and feel.
 The cleanliness and modern feel will hit buyers where it counts: their eyes and hearts.

 If the house is vacant, though, hire a professional stager.
 Staging a home takes it from zero to hero overnight, and it’s often enough to expedite the process of selling your home.
 Gutting couldn’t stress the necessity of staging enough, mentioning that none of his homes that were set by a stager sold in more than thirty days.

 That isn’t a coincidence.
 In fact, 83% of top agents surveyed by HomeLight agree that staged homes sell faster, with 71% claiming they sell at least 6%-10% quicker than those left alone.
 The small up front investment will pay off when you close the deal.

 People won’t view the home, let alone buy it, if they aren’t intrigued by your online real estate listing.
 Today, the internet is the driving force behind home sales, and you should keep that in mind if you want to sell your home fast.